linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 06.06.2023 (announcement Oxygen)
+- 🎉 Big news, friends!
+Our beta program's download page is finally ready and we're getting ready to launch the Oxygen page! 🔜 Are you excited about this upcoming release?
+Let us know in the comments! 🚀 #Oxygen #BetaTesting #Software #Excited #ComingSoon

+### 06.06.2023 (announcement Oxygen)
 - 🎉🌐🛠️ We are currently working on the presentation page for the Oxygen browser!
 You will be able to download the software there too 😍 The page will probably be online tonight already!
 Are you excited to try out the Oxygen browser? #OxygenBrowser #Download #NewBrowser 🤔💻

 ### 06.06.2023 (announcement UpNode)